If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

 Healing for your body

-Rose water contains antiseptic and antibacterial properties that can help wounds heal faster and more efficiently.
+Rose water contains antiseptic and antibacterial properties that can help heal wounds faster and more efficiently.

 Use of rose water in the kitchen